Koorangie

 The Koorangie Energy Storage System (KESS) is located in North West Victoria, near the town of Kerang.

-Currently in the development phase, the new lithium-ion battery will be connected to AusNet’s 220kV transmission network and provide system strength to the Murray River Renewable Energy Zone (REZ).
+The lithium-ion battery is connected to AusNet’s 220kV transmission network and provide system strength to the Murray River Renewable Energy Zone (REZ).

 Edify has been awarded a System Support Agreement with the Australian Energy Market Operator (AEMO) to provide 125 megawatts (MW) of services to strengthen the power system and increase the potential for generation in the Murray River region.
 The objective for KESS is to increase the renewable hosting capacity of the Murray River REZ by up to 300MW, through the provision of system strength to improve network stability.